HJebbour/ThinkPad-X1C8-Hackintosh/README.md

 [![OpenCore](https://img.shields.io/badge/OpenCore-0.7.7-blue.svg)](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.7.7)
 [![Model](https://img.shields.io/badge/Model-20U9-red)](https://www.lenovo.com/us/en/p/laptops/thinkpad/thinkpadx1/x1-carbon-gen-8-/20u9005mus)

+This repo is forked from several X1C7-Hackintosh repositories (See **OTHER REPOSITORIES**)

 **DISCLAIMER:**
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.

+This X1C8 Hackintosh project aims to be an all-in-one maintained hub for Opencore-based hackintoshes on the Thinkad X1 Carbon Gen 8.
+In short, this X1C8-Hackintosh is very stable and is currently my daily driver.
+I fully recommend this project to anyone looking for a MacBook alternative.

 You can find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).